30-Second Summary: Businesses need to incorporate different systems...

 The best inventory management tools in the market allows you to integrate with your accounting software.
 This integration allows IMS to accurately track accounting parameters, including total sales, taxes, available inventory value, and many more.
 This way, your books are updated in real time as changes occur in the warehouse.

 It’s easy to forget that you are running out of stock and get caught off guard when customer demands roll in.
-The right inventory management software keeps you posted when stock drops to a certain level.
+The right inventory management software keeps you posted when the stock drops to a certain level.
 Integrated with your accounting tool, you could automate reordering to ensure early arrival.

 Choosing the right inventory management software saves you the enormous troubles of hiring and managing dozens of staff to track inventory.
-With IMS, inventories are reported in real time as opposed to the traditional end-of-day reporting.
+With IMS, inventories are reported in real-time as opposed to the traditional end-of-day reporting.

 Importantly, fewer staff will be needed to track inventories, saving store owners hundreds of thousands in annual salary.
 Also, available staff don’t have to work long hours reporting inventories.